sa-1-2/GSTRB_CNN_Classification_Model/README.md

-# German Traffic Sign Classification Model
+# German Traffic Sign CNN Classification Model

 This project aims to accurately classify German traffic signs using machine learning techniques.
 The dataset used is The German Traffic Sign Benchmark, a multi-class, single-image classification problem with over 40 different classes and contains more than 50,000 images in .ppm format.